mathematicator-core/numbers/README.md

 ### Working with money

-Use on of these libraries if you work with money in you application.
+Use one of these libraries if you work with money in your application.

 - [brick/money](https://github.com/brick/money) - A money and currency library
-with interface like brick/math.
+with an interface like brick/math.
 - [moneyphp/money](https://github.com/moneyphp/money) - Widely adopted PHP
 implementation of Fowler's Money pattern.

 ## Why float is not safe?

-**Float stores you number as an approximation with a limited precision.**
+**Float stores your number as an approximation with limited precision.**

 You should never trust float to the last digit.
-Do not use floats directly for checking an equity if you rely on precision (not only monetary calculations).
+Do not use floats directly for checking equity if you rely on precision (not only monetary calculations).

 **Example:**